ietf-tapswg/api-drafts/draft-ietf-taps-arch.md

 * Rendezvous: The action of establishing a peer-to-peer connection with a Remote Endpoint.
 It simultaneously attempts to initiate a connection to a Remote Endpoint whilst listening for an incoming connection from that endpoint.
 This corresponds, for example, to a TCP simultaneous open {{RFC0793}}.
 The process of identifying options for the connection, such as resolution of the Remote Endpoint, occurs during the Rendezvous call.
 If successful, the rendezvous call returns a Connection object to represent the established peer-to-peer connection.

 ### Data Transfer Objects and Actions {#datatransfer}

 * Message: A Message object is a unit of data that can be represented as bytes that can be transferred between two systems over a transport connection.
 The bytes within a Message are assumed to be ordered within the Message.
 If an application does not care about the order in which a peer receives two distinct spans of bytes, those spans of bytes are considered independent Messages.
 If a received Message is incomplete or corrupted, it might or might not be usable by certain applications.
 Boundaries of a Message might or might not be understood or transmitted by transport protocols.
 Specifically, what one application considers to be two Messages sent on a stream-based transport can be treated as a single Message by the application on the other side.

 * Message Properties: Message Properties can be used to annotate specific Messages.
 These properties can specify how the transport will send the Message (for prioritization and reliability), along with any per-protocol properties to send with the Message.
 Message Properties MAY be set on a Preconnection to define defaults properties for sending.
 When receiving Messages, Message Properties can contain per-protocol properties.

-* Send: The action to transmit a Message or partial Message over a Connection to the remote system.
+* Send: The action to transmit a Message or partial Message over a Connection or Connection Pool to the remote system.
 The interface to Send MAY include Message Properties specific to how the Message's content is to be sent.
 Status of the Send operation can be delivered back to the application in an event ({{events}}).

-* Receive: An action that indicates that the application is ready to asynchronously accept a Message over a Connection from a remote system, while the Message content itself will be delivered in an event ({{events}}).
+* Receive: An action that indicates that the application is ready to asynchronously accept a Message over a Connection or from a Connection Pool from a remote system, while the Message content itself will be delivered in an event ({{events}}).
 The interface to Receive MAY include Message Properties specific to the Message that is to be delivered to the application.

 * Framer: A Framer is a data translation layer that can be added to a Connection to define how application-level Messages are transmitted over a transport protocol.
 This is particularly relevant for protocols that otherwise present unstructured streams, such as TCP.